 - Pay stamp duty for the establishment of the trust

 - Apply for an ABN and TFN for the trust

 - Set up a bank account for the trust

 A trust designed to integrate into a crypto tax strategy may be more complex to establish than a traditional discretionary trust.

 A discretionary trust can provide your family with a wide range of tax benefits and, when applied to cryptocurrency tax, can offer a broad spectrum of potential tax advantages.
 While the tax treatment of cryptocurrency is a relatively new addition to ATO rules, the relationship between trusts and cryptocurrency tax is clearly defined.

 A family trust can function as a highly effective tax strategy for managing cryptocurrency tax, but can be complex and time-consuming to establish.
-If you’re interested in the potential tax benefits of combining cryptocurrency and family trusts, reach out to Fullstack today.
+If you’re interested in the potential tax benefits of combining cryptocurrency and family trusts or even an crypto SMSF, reach out to Fullstack today.

 Was this article helpful?